lanunezofx/GitStudy/GitStudyGuide.md

   - https://youtu.be/8Dd7KRpKeaE

 ## Definition of Terms
-- What is Git and GitHub desktop?
-Git is a widely used version control system that lets you manage and keep track of your code.
-GitHub is a cloud-based hosting service that lets you manage your Git repositories.
-With GitHub, you can back up your personal files, share your code, and collaborate with others.
+- Git is a version control system that works best in managing and tracking changes in the project you're working on.
+- GitHub is the remote or cloud-based hosting service that lets you manage your Git repos.
-- Git is a version control
-- GitHub
+- Repository or repos in Git is a storage system of all your project's file and can contain discussions of your file's version history. **All git repos or repository is a folder, but not all folder is a git repo.**
   ![](images/img_10.png)
-- GitHub desktop
+- GitHub desktop is the extension of GitHub in your desktop.
+It works the same as the GitHub website with few limitations.
+It's recommendable to use a GitHub desktop for beginners.
+It has a Graphical User Interface(GUI) that helps user to do basic and needed git commands in a few clicks.
+Once you have the GitHub desktop, there's no need to do it again in the CLI.
   ![](images/img_9.png)
-- Git Bash
-- local directory
+- Git Bash refers more to the set of commands used to run Git in a terminal or command line.
+Bash is the acronym for Bourne Again Shell.
+- local directory means the directory you have in your local unit or pc.
+It is not accessible to the public and originally yours.
-- remote or remote directory
+- remote or remote directory refers to the directory that can be found in the cloud.

 ## Specifics
 - Initialize a normal directory to be a git repo